boozook/playdate/api/sys/README.md

 # Modular low-level Playdate API

-Low-level bindings to Playdate API with optional official documentation and optional lang-items.
+Low-level bindings to Playdate API with optional adapted official documentation and optional lang-items.

 ## Main concepts in a thesis statement